domsq/the-gamers-forum/README.md

 - Topic detail view not working
     - When configuring the URL for the topic detail view, I incorrectly set the url path to '<name:name>/' which is of course invalid.
 Once set to '<str:name>/' this worked as expected.
 - Footer obscuring content
-    - The footer was hiding content behind it, so I implemented a fix which was to create an empty div and size accordingly and set the "clear" property to both.
+    - The footer was hiding content behind it, so I implemented a fix which was to create an empty div and size accordingly and set the "clear" property to "both" for the div.
 I have also since removed the "fixed" property from the footer which now behaves as it should.
 - PostEdit view post method not working
     - While adding the post method to the "PostEdit" view, I mistakenly set the form variable to "PostAddForm(data=request.POST)" which would instead try to create a new record.
 Once amended to "PostAddForm(request.POST, instance=post)" this worked as expected.
 - Authentication checks in views causing errors
-    - When adding the authentication checks to the views, in addition to what I've already configured on the templates, this initially caused issues due to me trying to decorate methods as if they were functions... this was corrected by using the "@method_decorator(login_required, name='post')" decorator on the required classes.
+    - When adding the authentication checks to the views, in addition to what I'd already configured on the templates, this initially caused issues due to me trying to decorate methods as if they were functions... this was corrected by using the "@method_decorator(login_required, name='post')" decorator on the required classes.
 - Filter and search fields in admin view not working
     - I configured foreignkey fields in the admin view for the forums app, when initially searching on these, it would crash.
 This was corrected by adding "__username" to the relevant search and filter fields.